stevencmann2/Passport/README.md

 ## Sample Login

 - Note:
-  - Due to the group nature of this project, it may be best to inform Steven Mann (stevencmann2@gmail.com) of your attempted login to grant permissions from the Two-Step Authentication process.
+  - Due to the group nature of this project, it may be best to inform Steven Mann (stevencmann2@gmail.com) of your attempted login in order to grant permissions from the Two-Step Authentication process.
 We apoligize for any inconvenience this may cause.
 - Email
   - keys@keys.com
 - Password